Lungs-Large intestines - Stomach-Spleen - Heart-Small intestine - Unitary bladder-Kidneys - Pericardium-Triple heaters - Gallbladder-Liver

 is to activate the bodies own natural healing processes

-How Student progress through Chi gong walking -Tai Chi Chuan
+How Students progress through Chi gong walking -Tai Chi Chuan

 (will turn into Yin)